Neel-Dandiwala/SpaceX-Dragon2-UI/README.md

 ![First Panel](/misc/first_panel.jpg)

 This is an interactive mock-up of the SpaceX Dragon 2 spacecraft's user interface.
 This Vue 3 project employs WebGL, THREEJS and Javascript along with HTML & CSS.

+✓ Chrome<br>
+✓ Firefox<br>
+✓ Opera Browser<br>
+✓ Microsoft Edge<br>

 There are a total of **5** panels.
-✓ Chrome
-✓ Firefox
-✓ Opera Browser
-✓ Microsoft Edge

 ### First Panel